shrutijain90/shrutijain90.github.io/_pages/teaching.md

 Teaching Assistantships:

+- Sustainable Finance, Oxford School of Geogrpahy and the Environment, 2024
+- Business Strategy for Sustainability, Oxford School of Geogrpahy and the Environment, 2024
 - New Environmental Economic Thinking, Oxford School of Geogrpahy and the Environment, 2023
 - Methods and Data, Oxford School of Geogrpahy and the Environment, 2023
 - PP 210B, The Economics of Public Policy Analysis, UC Berkeley Goldman School of Public Policy, 2018